Chart Color Schemes

 An assessment of population growth drivers in Denistone East reveals an overall ranking slightly below national averages considering recent, and medium term trends

+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Denistone East is expected to grow by 201 persons to reach a population of 2,562 by the year 2041, reflecting an increase of approximately 7.0% in total over the 17-year period.
+Based on aggregated SA2-level projections, the Denistone East (SA2) is expected to grow by 211 persons to reach a total population of approximately 2,506 by the year 2041, reflecting an increase of 11.0% over the 17-year period.

 Frequently Asked Questions - Population